All Sports for Schools athletes have represented Great Britain or Ireland at the highest level in various Olympic disciplines.

 Kelly says, "don't follow your dreams... chase them!"

-Kelvin is a GB BMX rider and started when he was just 6 years old!
+Kelvin has competed for GB and Ireland as a BMX rider and started when he was just 6 years old!
 He became World Champion at the 2015 Masters World Championships.

 Kelvin's motto is "pressure is the shadow of opportunity"

 Kristian is an Olympic Gymnast and was part of the British team that famously won Olympic bronze at the London 2012 Olympics.

 In 2015, Kristian won the European Championship floor gold.